jack-zheng/hexo/source/_posts/Effective-Java-exceptions.md

     public long getPersonIdByPersonUUID(String personUuid) {
         Long person = getPersonId();
         if (person == null) {
-            throw new IllegalStateException("Can not find PersonID by PersonUUID");
+            throw new ServiceApplicationException("Can not find PersonID by PersonUUID");
         }
         return person;
     }